stve/omniauth-dropbox/README.md

 Usage
 -----

-Add the strategy to your `Gemfile` alongside omniauth:
+Add the strategy to your `Gemfile` alongside OmniAuth:

 ```ruby
 gem 'omniauth'